MrPrimate/ddb-meta-data/modules/motm/README.md

 ### For Players

-* Updated format that makes playable races relevant for **any class**\--on any world--in the multiverse.
+* Updated format that makes playable races relevant for **any class**—on any world—in the multiverse.

 ### For Dungeon Masters